 Dakota County created a Green Guide for its residents to help with going green and determines the best way to recycle or dispose of their items.
 It also teaches them about the effects of garbage on their health and the environment.

 Castle Rock provides a K-5 progressive charter school for students residing in the community, and the Township is served by three school districts: Farmington School District, Randolph School District, and Northfield School District.
 These districts are responsible for providing exceptional educational resources and services to the surrounding communities, including Castle Rock.

 There are no independent public transportation services in the Township of Castle Rock, with the exception of the school districts’ bus transportation for students.

 The local Castle Rock government operates a board of supervisors and commission members.
 They meet to discuss the general business of the Township on the 2nd Monday of each month.

 There is an unincorporated community within Castle Rock Township called Castle Rock.
-The community took its name from the Township.
-There was also a post office called Castle Rock that was established in the 1850’s.
+The community took its name from the Township, and there was also a post office called Castle Rock that was established in 1858.
 The name Castle Rock originally derived from a nearby rock formation.